ibm-cloud-docs/BlockStorage/mounting_rhel8.md

       ```
       {: pre}

    4. `Parted` can be used to create primary and logical disk partitions, the steps that are involved are the same.
-To create a partition, `parted` uses `mkpart`.
+To create a partition, the utility uses `mkpart`.
 You can give it other parameters like **primary** or **logical** depending on the partition type that you want to create.

        ```sh
        mkpart